Atrylix/Mini-PHP-Framwork/README.md

     After starting Apache, navigate to http://localhost to see your project in action.

 ### Contributing
-We welcome contributions!
+I welcome contributions!
 If you'd like to help improve this framework, feel free to open an issue or submit a pull request.
 Here’s how you can contribute:

     1. Fork the repository.
     2. Clone your fork to your local machine.
     3. Make your changes.